Overview of Investment Banking in Hong Kong

 The recruitment process in Hong Kong is slightly different than other countries because there are few factors that controlled the whole recruitment in investment banking in Hong Kong.
 Let’s have a glance at these factors –

-- Networking is required: If you have ever heard that in Asia, you don’t need to do networking for investment banking, know that it’s not the right information.
+- Networking is required: If you have ever heard that in Asia, you don’t need to do networking for investment banking in Hong Kong, know that it’s not the right information.
 Since the interviews here are very unstructured compared to the US or Europe, you need to do networking quite intensively here.
 Intensive networking means meeting people in person if and when it seems necessary.
 Only cold calling and cold emailing will not make the cut.

 Working in Hong Kong is like working in the US or in the UK.
 The work hours are pretty similar, but the pressure of closing deals is lesser.
 There will be many deals which are in the pipelines; as a result, investment bankers always don’t need to pitch for new deals.